wamp-proto/wamp-proto/rfc/text/advanced/ap_09_rpc_progressive_call_results.md

 INTERRUPT.Options.mode|string == "killnowait"
 ```

-Progressive call result cancellation closes an important safety gap: In cases where progressive results are used to stream data to *Callers*, and network connectivity is unreliable, *Callers* my often get disconnected in the middle of receiving progressive results.
+Progressive Call Result cancellation closes an important safety gap: In cases where progressive results are used to stream data to *Callers*, and network connectivity is unreliable, *Callers* my often get disconnected in the middle of receiving progressive results.
 Recurring connect, call, disconnect cycles can quickly build up *Callees* streaming results to dead *Callers*.
 This can overload the router and further degrade network connectivity.

 The message flow for progressive results cancellation involves: